psanghvi17/Dangan/CAPROVER_DEPLOYMENT.md

 # CapRover Deployment Guide

-This guide explains how to deploy the Dangan application using CapRover with a single captain-definition file.
+This guide explains how to deploy the Dangan application using CapRover with Git-based deployment.

 ## Prerequisites

 1. CapRover server set up and running
 2. Domain name configured for your application
 3. Database (PostgreSQL) accessible from your CapRover server
+4. Git repository (GitHub, GitLab, or any Git hosting service)
+5. Git configured locally

 ## Deployment Steps